Vera Hamilton: Life and career

 Hamilton was born in Eatonton, Georgia on July 17, 1945.
 She was an Ikette during Ike & Tina Turner's commercial peak in the early 1970s.
 As an Ikette, Hamilton appeared on various television shows such as The Tonight Show Starring Johnny Carson, The Andy Williams Show, and Beat-Club.
 They were featured in the Isley Brothers concert film It's Your Thing (1970) and had a cameo in the Miloš Forman film Taking Off (1971).
 The revue toured internationally and performed at the Independence Day concert in Accra, Ghana, which was released as the documentary film Soul to Soul (1971).

 In 1972, Hamilton released a single on Epic Records produced by Johnny Otis.
 She also sang as an Otisette with The Johnny Otis Show.
 Hamilton performed maintained a sisterhood with Alesia Butler and Teresa Butler.
 When Ike Turner formed a new revue in the 1990s, Hamilton rejoined him to perform as a lead vocalist.

 Hamilton died in Long Beach, California on August 31, 2013.
-She was survived by four children, two sons and two daughters: Anthony, Danna Marie, Ernest, and Stephanie.
-Hamilton's father died seven days after her death.
-Her youngest son, Ernest, died the following April.
-She has many grandchildren, some of which she raised herself, and some also inherently carry her musical gifts.